-Reading progress: 0%
+Reading progress: 0 percent

 From Folk to Bedroom Pop: How Intimate Songwriting Found Its Voice